Razia Sultan (TV series)

-Razia Sultan was an Indian period drama serial which aired on &TV from 6 March 2015.
-The main role of empress Razia Sultana was played by Pankhuri Awasthy Rode.
+Razia Sultan was an Indian period drama serial which aired on &TV from 2 March 2015.
+The main role of empress Razia Sultan was played by Pankhuri Awasthy Rode.
 The serial is about Razia Sultan (Sultan Razia), the only female ruler of the Delhi Sultanate.
-It talks about a young lady and her dilemmas with everyday life.
+It talks about the young lady and her dilemmas with everyday life.
 The serial was introduced by Shah Rukh Khan as Sutradhar.
 The song titled Mere Maula of the serial was sung by Supriya Joshi.